tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-index.md

 Service Fabric Client APIs allows deploying and managing microservices based applications and containers in a Service Fabric cluster on Azure, on-premise, on local development machine or in other cloud.
 This document provides a reference for these APIs.

+> [!IMPORTANT]
+>  These APIs work with Service Fabric clusters running runtime version 5.6.* and above.
+>
+>  The APIs related to [Compose Deployment](sfclient-index-compose-deployment.md) work with Service Fabric clusters running preview runtime version of 255.255.57--.255 and above.
+>

 All task operations conform to the HTTP/1.1 protocol specification.
 All task operations return standard HTTP status codes and may also return additional [Status and Error Codes](sfclient-status-and-error-codes.md) in the response body.
 See [Service Fabric Names and JSON Serialization](sfclient-service-fabric-names-and-json-serialization.md) for special considerations when serializing and de-serializing names and identities of various entities such as nodes, applications, services, partitions and replicas in the Service Fabric cluster, to and from request and response.
 You must make sure that requests and responses are secure.
 For more information, see [Authenticating Service Fabric REST Requests](sfclient-authenticating-service-fabric-rest-requests.md).

  To connect to the local development cluster, you must use the correct URI with the correct client connection port, identified by {connection-port} in the URIs listed below.
 The client connection port is specified by HttpGatewayEndpoint in the cluster manifest file.